 While we believe the act of writing has its own rewards, most writers write so that other people will enjoy and benefit from what they’ve written.

 So we’re thrilled to share eight success stories from our writers.
 Including several debut novels, a memoir and short stories.
 Great to see the diversity of writing and stories that emerge from our courses.

 Congratulations and well done to all of you.
 You are a great source of inspiration for all of our writers.

 Our next upcoming 6-Week course, the Character & Critique Short Story Course – Online starts on 17 June.
 (Unlocking Creativity is a prerequisite for this course and all of our courses.
 Please register early & reserve your place, as these courses book out.)

 The 10-Month Novel & Script First Draft Online course starts 24 June.
 (You will need to undertake the Unlocking Creativity course starting 1 May, to be eligible to join this course, if you haven’t already undertaken.)

 Please contact the office on (02) 9386 4994 between 10.30am and 3pm Monday to Friday, if you have any questions at all about which course is right for you.

 Success Stories & Events

-Cait Duggan, one of our Novel & Script writers has just let us know that we can announce that her debut novel ‘The Great Balfour’ is being published by Harper Collins and will be on sale in August.
+Cait Duggan, one of our Novel & Script writers has just let us know that we can announce that her debut novel ‘The Last Balfour’ is being published by Harper Collins and will be on sale in August.